holochain/holochain/docs/specs/src/hwp_3_correctness.md

 is required for distributed systems.
-Because Holochain doesn't start from that assumption the attack category really doesn't apply, but it's worth mentioning because there​ ​are​ ​a​ ​number​ ​of​ ​attacks​ ​on​ ​blockchain​ ​which​ ​disrupt their distributed computing solution by having collusion between the majority of the nodes. ​The​ ​usual thinking​ ​is​ ​that​ ​it​ ​takes​ ​a​ ​large​ ​number​ ​of​ ​nodes45​ ​and​ ​massive​ ​amounts​ ​of​ ​computing​ ​power or financial incentives46​ ​to prevent​ ​undue​ ​hijacking​ ​of​ ​consensus.​ ​However,​ ​since​ ​Holochain's data coherence doesn't derive from all
+Because Holochain doesn't start from that assumption the attack category really doesn't apply, but it's worth mentioning because there​ ​are​ ​a​ ​number​ ​of​ ​attacks​ ​on​ ​blockchain​ ​which​ ​disrupt their distributed computing solution through collusion between some majority of nodes. ​The​ ​usual thinking​ ​is​ ​that​ ​it​ ​takes​ ​a​ ​large​ ​number​ ​of​ ​nodes ​and​ ​massive​ ​amounts​ ​of​ ​computing​ ​power or financial incentives46​ ​to prevent​ ​undue​ ​hijacking​ ​of​ ​consensus.​ ​However,​ ​since​ ​Holochain's data coherence doesn't derive from all